Substance Misuse Prevention Services

 Regional Public Health Networks (RPHNs) and Advisory Councils

-The purpose of the RPHNs is to integrate substance misuse prevention, multiple public health initiatives, and services into a common network.
-The RPHNs serve every community in the state and every RPHN has a Substance Misuse Prevention Coordinator.
+The purpose of the RPHNs is to bring substance misuse prevention, public health initiatives, and services into a common network.
+The RPHNs serve every community in the state and every RPHN has a Public Health Advisory Council Substance Misuse Prevention Coordinator.
+One of the tasks that is done by the Public Health Advisory Council is to do a Community Health Improvement Plan every few years.
 For more information about RPHNs, Public Health Advisory Councils (PHACs), or to find your regional Community Health Improvement Plan (CHIP) visit the Regional Public Health Networks page.

 The Partnership @drugfreeNH